- This event has passed.

 Watch our promo video to discover how the Health Humanities & Social Justice: Breath, Body, Voice conference will address this question from multiple perspectives and disciplines!
 Beginning on the evening of Thursday, September 14, with distinguished poet Nikky Finney reading at the Hayti Heritage Center, conference events include multiple keynotes, panels, performances, and workshops over the next two days in the Rubenstein Library and other Duke University locations.

-#breathbodyvoice schedule and register today!
+Check out the full #breathbodyvoice schedule and register today!
 We have already begun wait-listing for some of our events.

 Sign up for the Franklin Humanities Institute newsletter